 Workforce experiences Patient experiences Continues

 Positive changes Negative changes Leadership Equipment Positive experiences Negative experiences Views of clinicians Barriers to access

 Participant 1

 Participant 2

 Participant 3

 Participant 4

 Continues

+There is more information and worked examples in this academic paper, written in a fairly accessible style.
 For more guidance on coding and approaches to analysis, see these resources from Better Evaluation.

 Software and practical tools